You Can Still Cross The River Without Paying A Toll

 TARC Is Toll Free

-Additionally, $20 million was provided as part of the overall project to TARC, the Transit Authority of River City, to fund a number of improvements, including enhanced bus service across the river.
+Twenty million dollars was provided to TARC, the Transit Authority of River City, as part of the Ohio River Bridges Project.
+The money was used to fund a number of improvements including enhanced bus service across the river.
 TARC buses do not pay tolls and TARC riders are not charged an extra fee to cross the bridges.

-Ticket To Ride is an alternative transportation program offered through the Kentuckiana Regional Planning & Development Agency (KIPDA).
+Every Commute Counts is an alternative transportation program offered through the Kentuckiana Regional Planning & Development Agency (KIPDA).
 Services include ridematching for car-pools, van-pools, bike-pools and school-pools.
-Participants of these services are also eligible for the Guaranteed Ride Home program.
-All Ticket To Ride rideshare services are available to commuters that work or live in the KIPDA nine-county region; this includes Jefferson, Bullitt, Oldham, Spencer, Shelby, Trimble, and Henry counties in Kentucky and Clark and Floyd counties in Indiana.
-More information is available from tickettoride.org.
+Participants of these services are also eligible for the Emergency Ride Home program.
+All Every Commute Counts rideshare services are available to commuters that work or live in the KIPDA nine-county region; this includes Jefferson, Bullitt, Oldham, Spencer, Shelby, Trimble and Henry counties in Kentucky and Clark and Floyd counties in Indiana.
+More information is available from everycommutecounts.org.